 - 5.13.
 The cleanup process should be covered by the management system of the operating organization.
-The management system should address any aspects that are specific to the site cleanup, ensuring that safety measures for cleanup are established and applied coherently and that safety is not compromised by the need to meet other requirements or demands.
+An integrated management system [18] should address all aspects of decommissioning, including any aspects that are specific to the site cleanup, ensuring that safety measures for cleanup are established and applied coherently and that safety is not compromised by the need to meet other requirements or demands.
 Further information on the management system is provided in Annex IV. - 5.14.
 Both the operating organization and the regulatory body should establish systems for archiving, retrieving and amending records related to plans, cleanup activities, decisions, authorizations and any changes that were made during the site cleanup.
+More detailed guidance on the management system is provided in GSG-16 [19].